Fünf letzte Tage

-Fünf letzte Tage (Five Last Days) is a German film about the last days in 1943 of Sophie Scholl.
+Fünf letzte Tage (Five Last Days) is a West German film about the last days in 1943 of Sophie Scholl.
 Scholl was a member of the anti-war group Weiße Rose.
 She was executed for her non-violent activities by the National Socialist regime during the Second World War.
 The film was directed by Percy Adlon, who also wrote the script.
 Eleonore Adlon was the producer, and Horst Lermer the cinematographer.
 The music was taken from Franz Schubert.
 It was released on 16 October 1982, and was first shown on public television on 20 February 1983.
 The film received national and international awards for actors and direction.

 Plot

 While the later film Sophie Scholl – Die letzten Tage (2005) deals with the last days of Sophie Scholl from her own perspective, Percy Adlon looked at her last five days from the perspective of Else Gebel, a Christian socialist imprisoned with her.
 The film is focused on the women's situation, exhaustion and relationship, and not on the Gestapo interrogations and the court process.